Harper's 17th HR sparks Nationals past Orioles 3-2

 Manny Machado homered for the Orioles, who have lost four in a row.

-Coming off a 14-strikeout complete game against the White Sox, Baltimore's Dylan Bundy (3-7) toiled through six innings, giving up three runs and 11 hits.
+Coming off a 14-strikeout complete game against the White Sox, Baltimore's Dylan Bundy (3-7) toiled through six innings, allowing 11 hits.

+"To get us through six innings and only give up three runs, that was impressive in a lot of ways," manager Buck Showalter said.

+Bundy noted: "It seems like the whole night, I was kind of trying to minimize damage."

 Harper put the Nationals in front with a solo shot in the first inning, and Machado answered with a bases-empty drive in the bottom half.
 Coincidentally, both players are expected to become high-priced free agents after this season.